yv989c/BlazarTech.QueryableValues/README.md

 ## When should I use it?
 The `AsQueryableValues` extension method is intended for queries that are dependent on a non-constant sequence of external values.
 In this case, the underline SQL query will be efficient on subsequent executions.

-If the values in your sequence are constant, then you don't need `AsQueryableValues`.

 ## Getting Started

 ### Installation